Demetri Martin: Comedic style

 Martin is known for being an unconventional stand-up comic.
 He uses one-liners and drawings on a "large pad", as well as accompanying his jokes with music on either guitar, harmonica, piano, keyboard, glockenspiel, toy bells, ukulele, or tambourine, sometimes all at once.
 His style is often compared to Mitch Hedberg.
 He has cited comedian Steven Wright as an important influence (both use deadpan one-liners in their acts) as well as The Far Side cartoonist Gary Larson.
 He has submitted cartoons to the New Yorker magazine at its invitation – and had them rejected.
-"You gotta get better at drawing.
-These aren't funny enough."

 Martin plays instruments on stage and has music playing in the background of his performances as a way of preventing any editing of his performances to better fit for television.
 However, Martin has also confessed a desire to evolve his comedic style.
 "I love one-liners, I love jokes...but I also want to talk about how I feel.
 I want to talk about below-the-neck stuff.
 It's hard, if that's not where your head goes, it's hard to get comedy out of that...[But] I want to dig deeper, I want to connect in a different way with the audience."

 Personal life

 According to a July 2011 interview on the podcast WTF with Marc Maron, Martin had a short-lived marriage with a former high school classmate named Jen.
 They began dating after high school and got married when he was at NYU Law School and she was attending NYU Medical School.
 This relationship was further analyzed in his one-man show Spiral Bound.

-On June 1, 2012, Martin married his long-time girlfriend Rachael Beame in Santa Monica, California.
-They have a daughter named Eve and a son named Paul.
+On June 1, 2012, Martin married his long-time partner Rachael Beame in Santa Monica, California.
 They currently reside in Los Feliz, California.

+Martin has anaphylactic reactions to seafood, poultry, nuts and certain legumes.